jbampton/commands/README.md

 ###whoami

+Have a look at [whoami in action](https://youtu.be/bTNY3Y0UCpA) video.

 On OS X, whoami is obseleted by the id utility.
 The next command is the same as whoami:

 ###id -un